On this page:

 Case studies

-Gunbower National Park is one example of the interconnection between Victoria’s waterway systems.
-Water is channelled to this floodplain from other waterways to restore the vegetation and habitat for flora and fauna species, including endangered species like the Australasian Bittern.
-North Central Catchment Management Authority show you how.
+Gunbower National Park is an example of the interconnection between Victoria’s waterway systems.
+Water is channelled to this floodplain from other waterways to restore vegetation and habitat for flora and fauna, including endangered species like the Australasian Bittern.

 Watch the videos

-Bringing Back the Bittern to wetlands (4 min 31 sec)
+Bringing Back the Bittern to wetlands (4:31)

 Meet the expert

 Andrea White works in the Waterway Health team at the Department of Energy, Environment and Climate Action (DEECA).
-In this video she discusses her love of wetlands and the role she has played in protecting these important areas for 30 years.
+In this video she discusses her love of wetlands and the role she has played in protecting these areas for 30 years.

 Source: DEECA